Boeing 737 MAX deliveries shrink to four planes in April due to electrical issue

-Aerospace & DefenseBoeing 737 MAX deliveries shrink to four planes in April due to electrical issue

-Boeing Co (BA.N) said on Tuesday 737 MAX jet deliveries fell to just four airplanes in April from 19 in the previous month, as the U.S. planemaker's best-selling aircraft struggles with an electrical problem that has re-grounded part of the fleet.
+(Reuters) - Boeing Co said on Tuesday 737 MAX jet deliveries fell to just four airplanes in April from 19 in the previous month, as the U.S. planemaker’s best-selling aircraft struggles with an electrical problem that has re-grounded part of the fleet.

 Boeing said last month it was halting deliveries of the jet again due to the electrical problem.